mikedl-di/hello-world/README.md

 Hi everyone!

-Mikael here, I like windsurfing, running an d most of all my Wife and my two boys.
+Mikael here, I like windsurfing, running and most of all my Wife and my two boys.